bjpop/gurita/docsrc/count.rst

 Count plots can be further divided into facets, generating a matrix of count plots.

-See the :doc:`facet documentation <facets/>` for more information on this feature.
+See the :doc:`facet documentation <facets/>` for more information on this column.

-The follow command creates a faceted bar plot where the ``sex`` feature is used to determine the facet columns:
+The follow command creates a faceted bar plot where the ``sex`` column is used to determine the facet columns:

 .. code-block:: bash